Nithesh414/JS-mastery/day13_README.md

 - Prefer loop in most real-world problems unless recursion is required

 ---

-## 🚀 Interview Tip

-If interviewer asks:

-**"Which is better?"**

-👉 Answer:
-> Loop is better because it uses constant space, while recursion uses additional memory due to the call stack.

----

 ## 🎯 Summary

 - Loop → Efficient & practical